Bulk Import via CSV

 For Mac users, we recommend using GPG Tools as a convenient method for file encryption.

-Before uploading a merchant or a token import file to Preczn, the file must be encrypted using Preczn's current public PGP key, which is provided below:
+Before uploading a merchant or a token import file to Preczn, the file must be encrypted using Preczn's current public PGP key, linked on the Merchant Import page of the preczn dashboard.

 If you're using a tool such as GPG Tools, you can execute the following command line to both encrypt and armor the file:

-Once you have properly encrypted the merchant import file, you can upload it to Preczn via the Merchant Import page.
+Once you have properly encrypted the merchant import file you can send it back to your account manager, or send it to [email protected].